 Because of their unique expertise, hearing instrument specialists, audiologists and ENTs often work hand in hand.
 For example, your hearing instrument specialist will refer you to an ENT if you show signs of an underlying medical condition, and your ENT or audiologist may recommend you see a hearing instrument specialist to get fitted for hearing aids.

 Audiologists are trained to handle hearing and balance disorders.
 They typically deal with the prevention, diagnosis and treatment of hearing problems, such as age-related hearing loss and auditory processing disorders.
 Audiologists are required to obtain a doctoral degree in audiology (the science of hearing and balance disorders) in order to begin practicing, but do not hold a medical degree.

-Also known as ear-nose-throat doctors (ENTs), otolaryngologists are physicians (MD or DO) who specialize in the medical and surgical treatment of ear, nose, throat, head and neck disorders.
+Also known as ear-nose-throat doctors (ENTs), otolaryngologists are physicians who specialize in the medical and surgical treatment of ear, nose, throat, head and neck disorders.
 They are trained to diagnose and treat ear diseases and are the only hearing health care professionals who can prescribe medication and perform surgery for hearing related problems.